sorenpeter/timeline/README.md

 Created by sørenpeter (www.darch.dk)

-So are you also tired and depress by having to use big tech's social medias to stay connected with friends and interesting people?
+So are you also tired of having to use big tech's social medias to stay connected with friends and interesting people, and having your privacy pried upon?

 And are you a creative human, who want back control over you art, music, words, code, instead of having to shoehorn your soul into the grid of blackbox algoritmes?

 Then it is you, who I've made timeline for.

->> The decentralised social micro-blogging platform that actually respects your privacy

 ## 🧶 What is timeline and twtxt/yarn?